vrc-get/vrc-get/docs/vpm-spec.md

 The UPM Package is the package recognized by the UPM and Unity Editor.
 All VPM Packages are recognized as Embedded UPM Packages by Unity Editor.

 ### 3.3.
-Package Manifest, VPM Manifest
+Package Manifest, VPM Project Manifest
 The Package Manifest is the JSON document that describes the package information.
 The Package Manifest is located as `package.json` in the UPM Package and provides the package information, such as the package name, version, dependencies, and the package archive file name.

-The VPM Manifest is the JSON document that describes the installed package information.
+The VPM Project Manifest is the JSON document that describes the installed package information.
-The VPM Manifest is located as `Packages/vpm-manifest.json` in the Unity project and provides the installed package information, The VPM Manifest has two main sections, `dependencies` and `locked`.
+The VPM Project Manifest is located as `Packages/vpm-manifest.json` in the Unity project and provides the installed package information, The VPM Project Manifest has two main sections, `dependencies` and `locked`.
 The `dependencies` section provides the requested package information.
 The `locked` section provides the all installed package information, including the dependencies of the requested packages.